codecrafters-io/build-your-own-redis/stage_descriptions/aof-08-ep6.md

 $ redis-cli SET bar 2
 ```

-The append-only file should contain only the two `SET` commands:
+The AOF file should contain only the two `SET` commands:

 ```
 *3\r\n